jackyho112/area-deprivation-data-pipelines/README.md

 ## What you need to run the pipeline

 - [Set up](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) AWS credentials on your local machine or where you will host the Airflow application
-- Fill in the variable JSON [file](https://github.com/jackyho112/us-import-data-pipelines/blob/main/airflow/variables.json)
+- Fill in the variable JSON [file](https://github.com/jackyho112/us-import-data-pipelines/blob/main/airflow/variables.json) (The latest HTS excel link can be found from the [source](https://www.usitc.gov/tata/hts/archive/index.htm))
 - Create the storage and log buckets (if your storage bucket name is "us-import", you also need a "us-import-logs" bucket to store EMR logs)
 - Run Airflow and load the JSON file